jdehorty/ai-news-timeline/README.md

 - Browse events chronologically
 - Filter by month, category, and company
 - Share specific views via URL parameters

+## Live Demo

+The project is deployed and accessible at: **[https://jdehorty.github.io/ai-news-timeline](https://jdehorty.github.io/ai-news-timeline)**

+Key features you can try in the live demo:
+- Navigate through the timeline of AI events
+- Use the filters to focus on specific categories or companies
+- Share your filtered view with others via URL
+- Explore the responsive design on both desktop and mobile devices

 ## Features